ardera/flutter-pi/README.md

 ```

 ### Building the Asset bundle
 Then to build the asset bundle, run the following commands.
+You **need** to use a flutter SDK that's compatible to the engine version you're using.

-I'm using flutter_gallery in this example. (note that the flutter_gallery example **does not work** with flutter-pi, since it includes plugins that have no platform-side implementation for the raspberry pi yet)
+I'm using `flutter_gallery` in this example. (note that the `flutter_gallery` example **does not work** with flutter-pi, since it includes plugins that have no platform-side implementation for the raspberry pi yet)
 ```bash
 cd flutter/examples/flutter_gallery
 flutter build bundle